w8rbt/oathgen/readme.txt

 * Secret and Secret File Notes

+Oathgen can read a secret as a command line argument, from a text file or from stdin.
+In all cases, oathgen expects the secret to be either hex or base32 encoded.

+    Argument:   oathgen -s GEZDGNBVGY3TQOJQGEZDGNBVGY3TQOJQ
+    From File:  oathgen -f -s /path/to/file.txt
+    From Stdin: cat file.txt | oathgen -s stdin

 The secret is used as the HMAC key.
 The counter (aka moving factor) is used as the HMAC message.
 The TOTP RFC states, "Keys SHOULD be of the length of the HMAC output to facilitate interoperability."
 This means that the decoded secret